Transformer-based operator learning framework for self-energy in strongly correlated systems: Method

 While the self-energy operator is traditionally derived using MBPT, the functional-integral approach \cite{potthoff2004non} indicates that, even in the non-perturbative regime, the self-energy can be expressed self-consistently as an functional of the Green's function:

 where \(\Phi\) is the Luttinger-Ward functional.
-Based on this formalism, we postulate the existence of a \emph{universal} self-energy operator that maps the Green's function \(G\) (or the bare Green's function \(G_0\)) and the two-body interaction \(v\) onto \(\Sigma\) \footnote{Technically speaking, the derivation of $\Sigma$ via the Luttinger-Ward functional only guarantees the existence of the self-consistent self-energy $\Sigma =\Sigma[G]$ instead of the bare one $\Sigma =\Sigma[G_0]$.
-Here we assume the later expression is also valid for arbitrary interaction strength and can be approximated by NN.}.
-Furthermore, we assume that this mapping can be learned by a neural network (NN). i.e.
+This suggests the existence of a \emph{universal} self-energy operator that maps the interactive Green's function \(G\) and the two-body interaction \(v\) onto \(\Sigma\).
+We further \emph{assume} that this universality is also valid for the bare Green's function $G_0$ \footnote{ Technically speaking, this amounts to assume the existence of a functional $\tilde \Phi[G_0]$ such that $\Sigma =\delta \tilde \Phi/\delta G_0$.
+We emphasize that whether this is generally valid is an open question.
+In this work, we only use this ansatz to motivate the NN-representation of a universal self-energy operator valid both at weak and strong couplings.} .
+The aim of this work is to find NN approximations to the self-energy operator:

 where the $\tau$-space formulation can be similarly defined.
 In this work, we only test the bare ansatz since the subsequent computation of \(G\) from the NN-predicted self-energy is straightforward, requiring no self-consistent iterations.
-We refer to the NN-approximated self-energy operator as \emph{universal} because our aim is for it to be valid across systems of various sizes, for arbitrarily two-body Coulomb interaction \(v\), and for any \(G_0(\mathrm i\omega_n)\).
-Achieving this complete universality in practice is nearly impossible and, in many cases, unnecessary, as the physical properties of electronic systems can vary significantly depending on factors such as geometry, dispersion relations, and Coulomb interaction strength.
+The postulated universality would require the approximated self-energy operator to be valid across systems of various sizes, for a particular form of two-body interaction (e.g., Coulomb) \(v\), and for any \(G_0(\mathrm i\omega_n)\).
+However, achieving this complete universality using NN is nearly impossible and, in many cases, unnecessary, as the physical properties of electronic systems can vary significantly depending on factors such as geometry, dispersion relations, and interaction strength.
 Therefore, we will focus our discussions on the 1D Hubbard model.
 Our goal with machine learning is to design an appropriate neural network and select a sufficiently large and representative dataset, so that, after proper training, the NN-approximated self-energy operator can generalize as broadly as possible to Hubbard models with different interaction strengths $U$ and varying system sizes.
 In particular, achieving generalizability across system sizes is highly desirable, as it addresses the challenging finite-size effect problems.
 With that being said, the approach we developed should be generally applicable to a generic electronic system \eqref{MB_ham}, given the right choice of training dataset.

 In the following subsections, we discuss separately the design of the neural network and the selection of the training dataset, which are equally important in our construction and reflect the motivations highlighted above.